ramottamado/dbus-to-focus/README.md

-# DBus TO Focus GNOME Shell Extension
+# DBus To Focus GNOME Shell Extension

 This extension provides dbus method to focus app window on GNOME Shell by their `WM_CLASS` property (similar like `wmctrl -xa`).